imposter404/Multi-Face-Detection/README.md

 # Description
-Detecting and Extracting Multiple Faces from a picture
+Detecting and Extracting Multiple Faces from a picture using Open CV

 # Setup

 ## Python Dependency